krisrast/cse15l-lab-reports/lab-report.md

 The working directory when the code was run was /home.

-When there are no arguments given to the command cd it just means that there is no path given to change directory to so we stay in the same directory.
-This is not an error because leaving the argument blank is the same as the argument "./" being inputted which is just the relative path to the current directory.
+When there are no arguments given to the command cd it is the same as giving the argument "./" to change directory so we stay in the same directory.
+This is not an error because the argument "./" being inputted is just the relative path to the current directory so we will stay in the same directory.

 ## cd Command With Path to a Directory
 > ![Image](abspath2.png)